• Skip to primary navigation

 aloe vera leaf cut

-6 Benefits of Drinking Aloe Vera Juice
+Benefits of Aloe Vera Juice

-2. Skin Benefits: Aloe vera is useful to the skin when both applied externally and taken internally.
+2. Glowing Skin: Aloe vera is useful to the skin when both applied externally and taken internally.
 When aloe vera is applied externally to skin, its humectants (components that attract water) help moisturize skin, heal sunburns and bug bites and stings.
 The juice is may also heal psoriasis, acne scars and other skin condition via 200 different vitamins, minerals and other substances, say scientists. [source] [source].
 The evidence that drinking aloe vera supports skin is thinner, but still supported here. [source]

 6. Balances blood sugar: There is some early research supporting that drinking aloe vera can increase sensitivity of insulin and thereby lower blood sugar but scientists suggest more tests are needed to depend on this reaction. [source]

-aloe vera juice ingredients
+ingredients for aloe vera juice

-lime juice or lemon juice - for flavor and to increase the juice's shelf life.
+• lime juice or lemon juice - for flavor and to increase the juice's shelf life.

-water - for dilution.
+• water - for dilution.

 3. Store your juice: Refrigerate for up to a week.
 For long term storage, pour into ice cubes and preserve frozen for two months.